upbound/docs/content/core-concepts/projects.md

 Control plane projects are source-level representations of your control plane.
 A control plane project is any folder that contains an `upbound.yaml` project file.
 At runtime, the nearest parent folder containing an `upbound.yaml` file determines the current project.
 Create a project with the [up project init]({{< ref
 "reference/cli/command-reference" >}}) command.
 A control plane project houses the definition of your control plane.

-## The project file (upbound.yaml)
+## The project file

+Projects require an `upbound.yaml` file which the `up project init` command creates automatically.

-Project files are where you define constraints and dependencies of your control plane.
+Project files define the constraints and dependencies of your control plane.
 The project file also contains metadata about your project, such as the maintainers of the project and which template it's derived from.

 A typical `upbound.yaml` file looks like the following: